kovidgoyal/rapydscript-ng/README.md

 Compilation
 -----------
 Once you have installed RapydScript, compiling your application is as simple as running the following command:

 	rapydscript [options] <location of main file>

 By default this will dump the output to STDOUT, but you can specify the output file using `--output` option.
 The generated file can then be referenced in your html page the same way as you would with a typical JavaScript file.
 If you're only using RapydScript for classes and functions, then you're all set.
-If you're using additional Python methods, such as `range()`, `print()`, `list.append()`, `list.remove()`, then you will want to link RapydScript's stdlib.js in your html page as well.
-There are two ways of doing this, one is to include it as a JavaScript file in your HTML, the other is to include it as an `import` in your source code and let RapydScript pull it in automatically.

-RapydScript can take multiple input files.
-However, the typical use case is to pass a single main file, that in turn imports other modules.
-You can also pipe in a file to STDIN instead of specifying a path on the command line.
 For more help, use ```rapydscript -h```.

 Getting Started
 ---------------